 Panagiotis Menegos / Grilled Fish with Gremolata

-Beginning at 8am, five days a week, Panagiotis scoots up to the northern suburbs on his little blue vespa to host a radio show with his longtime friend, Stavros.
-Together, from 8am to 10am, they cover music, film and the latest and greatest of Athens.
-The radio station, En Lefko, is arguably one of the more popular and contemporary radio stations in Athens, and as a duo, Panagiotis and Stavros regularly perform live DJ gigs throughout the year.
+Beginning around 7am, five days a week, Panagiotis Menegos scoots up to the northern suburbs of Athens on his little blue vespa to host a three-hour radio show with his longtime friend, Stavros.
+Together from their base camp inside En Lefko, one of the more popular contemporary radio stations in Athens, the duo covers news, music, film, and the latest and greatest happenings in the city.
+They also regularly perform live DJ gigs throughout the year, further solidifying their place in Greek radio royalty.

 GRILLED FISH WITH GREMOLATA

-1 whole medium white fish, (here using sea bass)
+1 whole medium white fish, (here using local sea bass)

 1 medium bunch of flat leaf parsley, medium chopped